vtex-apps/breadcrumb/docs/README.md

 | `showOnMobile`        | `Boolean`       | It determines whether Breadcrumb should also be displayed on mobile          | `false`              |
 | `homeIconSize`  | `Number`        | Controls the `size` property of [`IconHome`](https://github.com/vtex-apps/store-icons#icons)                                                                                                      | `26` |
 | `caretIconSize` | `Number`        | Controls the `size` property of [`IconCaret`](https://github.com/vtex-apps/store-icons#icons)                                                                                                     | `8` |
+> ℹ️ *The `breadcrumb.search` block is specific for the Breadcrumb inside the search result page.*

 ## Customization